 - The purpose of the display is to tell an educational story to those that view the display.
 The display is a visual representation (pictures, charts, graphs) no larger than 28" by 28" on plywood or poster board.
 The display should be neatly titled.
-Explain pictures and graphs clearly and concisely.
-Refer to Scoresheet SF259. - Label display with 4-H member's name, address, and county on back. - Each display must have a one-page essay explaining why the 4-H member chose the area of display and what they learned from their project.
-Include references used.
-The essay should be in a clear plastic cover with the 4-H member's name outside. - Class 3 Weed Display The purpose of this class is to allow original and creative exhibits that contain educational information about weeds, such as interesting information about a weed species, the effects of weed control, herbicide resistant weeds, what makes a weed a weed, or used for weeds.
+Make sure to label display with exhibitor's name, address, and county on back side.
+Explain pictures and graphs clearly and concisely. - Each display must have a one-page essay explaining why the exhibitor chose the area of display and what they learned from their project.
+Include any references used.
+The essay should be in a clear plastic cover with the exhibitor's name outside. - Class 3 Weed Display The purpose of this class is to allow original and creative exhibits that contain educational information about weeds, such as interesting information about a weed species, the effects of weed control, herbicide resistant weeds, what makes a weed a weed, or used for weeds.

-SCIENCE, TECHNOLOGY, ENGINEERING & MATH
+SCIENCE, ENGINEERING & TECHNOLOGY